-Department, the Department's emphasis on expediting certain payments (e.g., payments for necessary foreign financial assistance), and the decentralized nature of the Department's operations.
+necessary foreign financial assistance), and the decentralized nature of the Department's operations.

 The Bureau of the Comptroller and Global Financial Services (CGFS) has oversight responsibilities for the Department's financial management program.
 Financial management program responsibilities include establishing financial policy and procedures, analyzing and reporting financial information, managing financial information systems, and establishing management controls.
-Management controls, also known as internal controls, are the processes designed and implemented by an organization to help it accomplish its goals or objectives.
+Management controls, also known as "internal controls," are the processes designed and implemented by an organization to help it accomplish its goals or objectives.
 Important internal control activities include those aimed at ensuring that only proper payments are made.
-Within CGFS, the Office of Management Controls (MC) is responsible for overseeing the Department's management control program and other financial management functions, such as administering compliance with payment integrity requirements.
+Within CGFS, the Office of Management Controls (MC) is responsible for overseeing the Department's management control program and other financial management functions, such as administering compliance with improper payment requirements.
 The Office of Management Analysis within CGFS conducts secondary reviews of most of the Department's eligible transactions and performs payment recapture activities.